Static (DC Comics): Publication history

 A self-professed geek, Virgil is portrayed as avid comic book and video game fan, something that was retained for his animated incarnation.
 In the comics, Virgil regularly visits the local comic store, in addition to creating fan comics with his friends, and participates in HeroClix-style and other tabletop role-playing games.
 In addition, he has been shown to be an avid video gamer at several points in both his series and the Teen Titans.
-In the 2001 miniseries Static Shock: Rebirth of the Cool, it is shown that at that point in time, Virgil is into collecting Pokémon cards and he likes Pikachu (the flagship Pokémon of the franchise and a fellow user of electricity).
+In the 2001 miniseries Static Shock: Rebirth of the Cool, it is shown that at that point in time, Virgil is into collecting Pokémon cards and he likes Pikachu (the flagship Pokémon of the franchise, who also possesses electric abilities).

-In an interview, former Teen Titans writer Geoff Johns expressed interest in having Static as part of the team: "I really wanted Static on the team, but there’s so much red tape there that every time I requested it DC said 'not yet' and so I never got to have him" and later stating he had plans for the character since Teen Titans #1 (vol. 3).
+In an interview, former Teen Titans writer Geoff Johns expressed interest in having Static as part of the team: "I really wanted Static on the team, but there's so much red tape there that every time I requested it DC said 'not yet' and so I never got to have him" and later stating he had plans for the character since Teen Titans #1 (vol. 3).
 Any obstructions were eventually resolved and Static appeared in the Terror Titans, with his Milestone continuity folded in the mainstream New Earth continuity.

 Static joined to the mainstream DC Universe where he would be added to the Teen Titans.
 Static made his first canonical DC Universe appearance in Terror Titans #4, battling Rose Wilson in the final round of the Dark Side Club Tournament.

 Static was expected to receive his own series in 2011.
 The series was to be written by Felicia Henderson and drawn by Scott McDaniel, but was cancelled before the first issue could be released following the death of Static's creator, Dwayne McDuffie.
 However, a very limited one-shot titled Static Shock Special was released in June 2011, written by Henderson and drawn by Denys Cowan.
 Batwoman artist JH Williams III provided the one-shot's cover.
 A new series featuring Static titled Static Shock was launched in September 2011 as part of DC's relaunch after the Flashpoint event.
 The book is written by John Rozum and drawn by Scott McDaniel, who also co-wrote.
 As part of an effort to better integrate Static into the mainstream DCU, the title takes place in New York City rather than Dakota.